StephanieStralina/feastmode/README.md

 - [ ] AI Dish suggestion generator for those who need help getting ideas for suitable options
 - [ ] Commenting on dishes so guests can ask questions or ask for recipes post-party
+- [ ] Copy link with invitation code and auto invites